Optimal Robust Reinsurance with Multiple Insurers: Insurers' utility maximisation strategy

 where $\E^{\P_k}[\cdot]$ denotes the expected value under $\P_k$. \end{optimization}

 The proposition below characterises the optimal choice of the insurer's control $\alpha_k$.
-The condition may appear strong, however, as far as we are aware, the conditions are satisfied by all examples in the extant literature.
+The condition may appear strong, however, as far as we are aware, it is satisfied by all examples in the extant literature.

 \begin{proposition} For $k\in\N$, $c \in \R_+$, and a retention function $r$, consider the following non-linear equation for $a\in\A$

 and denote by $\alpha_k^\dagger[c]$ its solution, if it exists.
 If furthermore,